Home PageGalleryWhat's New?Links

 The Models

-I modeled the boosters, spacecraft, planets, moons and other elements in these images using trueSpace “primitives.”
+I modeled the boosters, spacecraft, planets, moons and other elements in these images using trueSpace "primitives."
 Primitives are simple geometric objects, such as cubes, spheres, cylinders and cones, that can be manipulated and transformed and then used like building blocks to create complex objects.
-By stretching, shrinking, warping, cutting, deforming and combining simple primitives, you can create any shape you need.
+By stretching, shrinking, warping, cutting, deforming and combining simple primitives, I created all the shapes I needed to make up the spacecraft, probes, boosters, space stations and other objects in these images.

-For example, the upper stage that appears in several of the works has a fully detailed engine, including pipes, pressure spheres, valves, electronic modules, hydraulic gimbal actuators and brackets, etc. See the detailed view at left.
+For example, the upper stage that appears in several of the early works has a fully detailed engine, including pipes, pressure spheres, valves, electronic modules, hydraulic gimbal actuators and brackets, etc. The view at left just hints at the level of complexity far beyond what the eye can see in this render.

 The top of the lower stage includes gas spheres, plumbing, engine igniter module, acoustical padding on the interstage petals, etc.

-These details can’t be seen in any of the images.
-But the beauty of 3D modeling is that, once you create the model, you can view it from any conceivable angle and under any conceivable lighting conditions.
-So if I ever want to do a close-up view of the booster separation, looking right into the interstage area, the model is ready.
+These details can't be seen in any of the images.
+So why bother modeling them at all, you may well ask.
+Well, the beauty of 3D modeling is that, once the model exists, it can be viewed from any conceivable angle and under any conceivable lighting conditions.
+So if I ever want to make a close-up rendering of the booster separation looking right into the interstage area, the model is ready to accommodate that.

 Top of Text